wac-fiit/wac-textbook-english/book-src/README.md

 ![Technologies used in exercises](TechnologyStack_v2.png)

 The subject is created and supported by the commercial entity [Siemens Healthineers Development Center Slovakia][shsdc], which develops software products in the healthcare sector.
-The original text was prepared by Milan Unger as the subject lecturer, and the active contributors and co-authors of the new updated content are exercise leaders Peter Cagarda, Ivan Sládečka, and Michal Ševčík.
+The original text was prepared by Milan Unger as the subject lecturer, and the active contributors and co-authors of the new updated content are teacher fellows Peter Cagarda, Ivan Sládečka, and Michal Ševčík.